ilumary/taurus/README.md

 ```

 > **Note**
-> Windows can't be officially supported.
-Rust should work cross platform though.
+> Windows is not supported, because I want to keep my sanity.
+Also it does not deserve to be called an operating system.

 ## Run

-Currently the Client API is not yet implemented.
-Therefore one has to use an external QUIC implementation to act as Client.
+Until the Client API is implemented, one has to use an external QUIC implementation as Client.
 I recommend [quinn](https://github.com/quinn-rs/quinn).
-The local server implementation can be found in [`main.rs`](./project/src/main.rs).
+An example local server implementation can be found in [`main.rs`](./project/src/main.rs).

 ```bash
 # Start the server